RoboSparrow/Css3dSphere/readme.md

 A variation of [PaulHeye's segmented CSS sphere](http://paulrhayes.com/experiments/sphere/)

 License: MIT

 Note that this is a playground and not as a serious project.
-Anything can change (anbreak) and I and may not provide active support and maintenace.
+Anything can change (and break).
+I and may not provide active support and maintenace.
 I appreciate however suggestions and pull requests if you think things can be done better.

 ##Features: